ericsmalling/presentations/README.md

-# presentations
-Presentations from Eric Smalling
+# Presentations from Eric Smalling